Feel free to email us at firstname.lastname@example.org to create a support case. Our engineers will help you directly.

 Before pairing the App to your Firewalla:

-2. Make sure your mobile phone has internet access.
-If you are setting up the Purple in router mode, and your phone is still connected to Wi-Fi, switch to cellular mode.
+- Make sure your mobile phone has internet access.
+If you are setting up Purple in router mode, and your phone is still connected to Wi-Fi, we recommend switching to cellular mode.
+If you don't have cellular data or Wi-Fi access, here's a workaround for setting up Purple as your main router without connecting your phone to the Internet: How to set up Gold/Purple as your main router if your phone has no Internet access.

 Note, currently, Purple does not support the initial setup with a Wi-Fi WAN, if you'd like to use Wi-Fi as your only WAN connection, set it up with an ethernet cable first, then switch the WAN to Wi-Fi or use Fail-over mode.